NorthStarUAS/Simulator/README.md

 system builds a working flight simulator model of your (or any) specific aircraft directly from the data log.

+This is not the answer to life, the universe, and everything, but it's a fun toy and I am fascinated by how much of an aircraft's flying characteristics can be captured in such a simple system.
+Traditionally building a flight dynamics model and the simulation engine to run it is a very challenging task and requires writing quite a bit of complex code.

 ## Brief description of the method

 Assume you have conducted a real UAV flight and logged the data.
 Back